JuliaLogging/LoggingExtras.jl/README.md

 # Loggers introduced by this package:
-This package introduces 8 new loggers.
+This package introduces 9 new loggers.
-The `TeeLogger`, the `TransformerLogger`, 3 types of filtered logger, the `FileLogger`, the `DatetimeRotatingFileLogger` and the `FormatLogger`.
+The `TeeLogger`, the `TransformerLogger`, 4 types of filtered logger, the `FileLogger`, the `DatetimeRotatingFileLogger`, the `FormatLogger`, and the `ModuleFilterLogger`.
 All of them, except `FormatLogger`, just wrap existing loggers.
  - The `TeeLogger` sends the logs to multiple different loggers.
  - The 3 filter loggers are used to control if a message is written or not